🇲🇽

 🫓

-Tortillas de maíz are made from masa harina and water and are typically vegan.
-When ordering tacos, quesadillas, or any tortilla-based dish, specify maíz rather than harina (flour).
-Corn-based dishes — tostadas, tlacoyo, tlayudas — are generally safer starting points than wheat-based equivalents.
+Tortillas de maiz are made from masa harina and water and are typically vegan.
+When ordering tacos, quesadillas, or any tortilla-based dish, specify maiz rather than harina.
+Corn-based dishes, including tostadas, tlacoyo, and tlayudas, are generally safer starting points than wheat-based equivalents.
 Fresh corn tortillas from market vendors are a reliable fallback throughout the country.

 02